muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

 one will move to last order and all other will move one step behind. we can also give our own order like 2-3, justify-center will center the content and align-center will center vertically. similarly all other css flex propeties can be used here. space-between space-around space-evenly flex-start flex-end etc.,

+Lecture 19.
+Designing with Tailwind.
+Hover, focus and active styles. hover:bg-pink-500 and also we can use transition like ease in out and delay-100 class. similarly we can use active and focus but remove transition as it will not work.

+Lec 20.
+Apply Directives